vaginessa/dns-wiki/HOWTO-Report-Bug.md

 -----------

 Some custom ROMs come with their own shells and utilities.
 If you are using a custom ROM, check its documentation to find out what's available and what's not.
 For security reasons some binary's are not present e.g. on the Guardian ROM.

+:warning: We generally do not support nighty's/alpha's/rc's/beta's ROMs - due the mass of updates we not monitoring all changes that was possible included by them.
+First try a stable version and see if it works. :warning:

 Useful Links
 ------------